 "I don't want to play anymore."
 This was a fact, so she said it like a fact.
 She tried to sound as adult as possible, but the sentence – the focus of the word, "play" – made her feel small, petulant.
 Like a child.

-He sat down in front of her, where she noticed a fresh bruise on his collar.
+He sat down in front of her, where she noticed a fresh bruise underneath his collar.
+It was purple and angry against his milky skin.
 "Yeah.
 Okay.
 So don't play."
 He didn't ask her why, and just ordered a vodka, but the way he drank so that she couldn't see his mouth she knew he wanted to know.

 "Things are different."